 When it comes to creating an effective social media presence for business leaders and executives, LinkedIn is a great place to start.
 Because the platform is best-positioned for professional networking, most executives will already have, or can easily build, a base network of personal and professional connections, creating a strong, credible foundation for ultimately attracting prospective talent, customers and investors.
 Like anything, though, a poorly managed social presence may be more detrimental than having no presence at all.
 In this post, we’ve laid out some basic best-practice guidelines to help you get started and make the most out of your executive social media presence with an optimized LinkedIn profile.
 "Like anything, a poorly managed social presence may be more detrimental than having no presence at all."
 Optimized LinkedIn Profile Let’s start with the cornerstone of your LinkedIn program, your optimized LinkedIn profile.
 Leveraging...

-November 18th, 2020 update: Did you know that most Fortune 500 CEOs are on social media in 2020?
-Visit our updated article here to learn more about which platform is the most popular among executives.
+Update: View our Fortune 500 archives here to get insights into our latest findings!
 Back in 2015, CEO.com published its 2015 Social CEO Report, which included a widely quoted statistic pertaining to executive social media.
 That statistic was the fact that only 39% of Fortune 500 CEOs were on any social media platform, and 61% weren’t on any at all!
 We’ve seen these numbers quoted as recently as this year, so we thought it was time for an update.
 Our team at Influential Executive replicated the study in February of 2019 using the most recent Fortune 500 list, going through 500 executives one by one to search across platforms for public pages and evaluating the level of activity for each.
-The...
+The results?
+As of 2019, 54% of Fortune 500 CEOs have at least some social presence.
+As of 2019, 54% of Fortune...

 If you’re wondering whether your target audience is on social media, the short answer is: yes.
 Whether you’re seeking new customers, looking to foster relationships with talent or fishing for investors, your target audience is using social media to make decisions, and a thoughtful executive social presence can do wonders when it comes to building credibility around your brand.
 In fact, a BRANDfog survey found that 73% of respondents indicated that being engaged on social media makes CEOs more effective leaders by building trust and confidence.
 Additionally, 93% of respondents said that socially engaged CEOs are able to build better connections with customers, talent, and investors.
 The bottom line is, whether you’re looking to build out a social program for your company leaders or you’re an executive looking to bolster your own presence on behalf of your brand, communicating regularly...